michalmadera/gep-rules/README.md

 ## Usage

 - Configure data and algorithm paremeters in *setup.py* file.
-- Optionally use *scenarios.py* to prepare new experiments.
+- Using *setup.py* new experiments can be created - see commented bottom lines.
-- Execute experiments running *experiments.py* file.
+- Execute experiments running *scenario.py* file.
+- Optionally, instant experiment can be run from *experiments.py* file.